PierNola/WebConf/README.md

 # WebConf
-Webui to generate conf for haProxy
+Webui to generate conf for HaProxy and apache httpd